“I just got the Core Set, and I loved it. What should I buy next?”

-But which new expansions would make a good second purchase after the Core Set?
+What would make a good second purchase after the Core Set?
 Are modern quests too hard with a small card pool?

-I answer these sorts of questions in Path Less Traveled by playing some of the newer quests as if I were starting out fresh, with nothing but a single Core Set and a modern expansion.
+I answer these sorts of questions in my Path Less Traveled series by playing some of the newer quests as if I were starting out fresh, with nothing but a single Core Set and a modern expansion.

-Read more about the structure and purpose of the series here.
+You can read more about the structure and purpose of the series here.

 Paths I’ve traveled so far